Yuning-J/Face_the_Facts/README.md

 </p>

 ## Data
-* Facial data: get through webcam embedded in our smart watch, and generates facial emotion features (to diagone psychological symptoms).
+* Facial data: get through webcam embedded in our smart watch, and generates facial emotion features (to diagnose psychological symptoms).
-* Speech data: get through microphone embedded in our smart watch, and generates voice emotion features (to diagone psychological and social symptoms).
+* Speech data: get through microphone embedded in our smart watch, and generates voice emotion features (to diagnose psychological and social symptoms).
-* Text communication data: get through connected socialisation APP in a phone/pad/PC, and generates textual emotion features (to diagone psychological and social symptoms).
+* Text communication data: get through connected socialisation APP in a phone/pad/PC, and generates textual emotion features (to diagnose psychological and social symptoms).
-* Medical data: get through sensors embedded in our smart watch and/or connected APP, and generates biomedical fectures (to diagone physical symptoms).
+* Medical data: get through sensors embedded in our smart watch and/or connected APP, and generates biomedical fectures (to diagnose physical symptoms).

 ## Reference
 * [CMU-MOSEI](https://github.com/A2Zadeh/CMU-MultimodalSDK) for voice emotion detection.